This is an evolving set of notes, ideas and concepts surrounding golf practice, golf coaching and golf performance.

 How to plan for ‘what-ifs’

-The trick is they rarely make the great decision under pressure – here’s how they do it.
+The trick is great golfers rarely make the great decision you see under pressure – they have considered this before the golf round and sometimes weeks before.

 Planning for what-ifs